 |Required Education||Professional bachelor's or master's degree in landscape architecture|

 |Other Requirements||Licensing or certification required in most states|

 |Projected Job Growth (2019-2029)||-2% for all landscape architects*|

 Also called landscape architects, the U.S. Bureau of Labor Statistics (BLS) stated that golf course designers merge the architectural needs of a golf course project with the surrounding environment.
 To better understand ecological issues, designers frequently meet with other experts, including horticulturalists, soil scientists, and land surveyors.
 They also consult with the owners of the golf course and other investors to balance business needs with those of the environment.

 When creating a golf course, job duties vary based on whether a designer is remodeling an existing site or creating a new location.
 Some common duties include first obtaining information from the owners and staff, such as current site concerns, design theme, space restrictions, and budget.
 Next, designers usually use computer-aided design (CAD) software to make full-scale models of the plans.
 During the planning stages, designers often create several reports, such as budget projections and construction schedules, which require approval by the golf course owner or board.

 Golf Course Designer Career Outlook

-In general, the BLS reported that careers in landscape architecture would rise 4% between 2018 and 2028.
+In general, the BLS reported that careers in landscape architecture would decline by 2% between 2019 and 2029.
 Although this may not accurately reflect a job increase for golf course designers specifically, the current trend of environmental preservation makes golf course designers who can focus on sustainability in higher demand.
 Furthermore, designers with significant technological training, including CAD and geographic information systems, should have increased employment opportunities, according to the BLS.